paivi1/ArtificialAnimals/README.md

 Here's my final (group) project for the third-year class "Introduction to Artifical Intelligence".

 In this project I attempted to create a 2-dimensional simulation of a very very very simplified forest ecosystem.
 The ecosystem consisted of Plants (Producers), Deer (Herbivores), and Wolves that look a bit like foxes (Carnivores) as well as some abiotic features such as boulders and ponds.

+The goal here was to create a closed system with multiple 'intelligent' agents who work to achieve a zero-sum goal (living long enough to reproduce).
+The agents need to consume other agents in adherance to their architype's diet in order to fend off hunger.
+From an engineering standpoint I had hoped to tweak the behaviors and variables in a way that achieves the same balance seen in a natural ecosystem's carrying capacity.

 The inhabitants had the following properties and behaviors:

 <h2>Producer's Properties:</h2>